adelhpour/Alcuin/docs/features.rst

 * Adding or removing Edges between nodes on its scene,
 * Nesting a node into another one,
 * Modifying node, edge, and arrowhead features through a pop-up menu,
-* Draging and moving a node and its connected edges on its scene,
+* Dragging and moving a node and its connected edges on its scene,
 * Zooming and panning on its scene,
 * Undoing and redoing actions.